halilozercan/BetterVideoPlayer/README.md

 #### Features

-* Based on the stock MediaPlayer API.
-It will work on all devices and all CPUs, and it works with both local and remote sources.
+* *Based on the stock MediaPlayer API.* It will work on all devices and all CPUs, and it works with both local and remote sources.
+* *Simple.* Much less code is required than alternative options to get up and running.
-* Very configurable. there are lots of options available to make the player behave exactly how you want it to behave.
+* *Very configurable.* There are lots of options available to make the player behave exactly how you want it to behave.
-* Adaptive.
-The player controls use the colors of your (AppCompat) Activity theme automatically.
+* *Adaptive.* The player use the colors of your (AppCompat) Activity theme automatically.

 ---